January 15, 2025

 Both MRI and CT scans are powerful imaging tests.
 Both are non-invasive.
 However, they work differently.

-A CT, or CAT scan uses X-rays to form images of the inside of your body.
-An MRI uses a combination of magnetic field and radio waves to form images.
+A CT, or CAT scan, uses X-rays to form images of the inside of your body12.
+An MRI uses a combination of magnetic field and radio waves to form images13.
 There is always a risk of X-ray radiation exposure and potential subsequent cancer development with a CT scan, whereas MRI scans are considered relatively safe.

 Stay in Control of Your Health With an ezra Full Body